Fasting is more about when you eat than it is about what you eat.

 Why Consider Intermittent Fasting?

-Let’s have a rundown of the pros and cons of intermittent fasting.
+Let’s have a rundown of the pros and cons.
 Because I can hear you saying, “Why on earth would I eat in such a strange restrictive way?
 What is in it for me?

 Intermittent Fasting Enhances Your Bodies Fat Burning Ability

-It’s important to understand that intermittent fasting is an eating discipline.
-The general trend if you stick to intermittent fasting is that you will end up eating less.
+It’s important to understand that fasting is an eating discipline.
+The general trend if you stick to fasting is that you will end up eating less.

 Research has shown that intermittent fasting helps boost your metabolism.
 That nifty little benefit means you burn more calories and body fat.